-‘Sheng Yu’ (生鱼), the Chinese term for Haruan fish.
-Haruan is also known as Snakehead Murrel, if it sounds more familiar to you.
+‘Sheng Yu’ (生鱼), the Chinese term for Haruan fish, also known as Snakehead Murrel, is renowned in Cantonese culture for its believed wound-healing properties, making it recommended for those who have undergone surgery.

 Ingredients